mtoohey31/scriptable/README.md

 );
 /*
  * This statement logs an object containing all a theme similar to the previous
- * one, except all colors are scriptable Color.dynamic objects where the light
+ * one, except all colors are Scriptable Color.dynamic objects where the light
  * theme colors are made up of the "Solarized Light" theme and the dark theme
  * colors are made up of "Solarized Dark".
  */